dhershman1/tap-junit/.github/CONTRIBUTING.md

 ## Developing

 - Please stick to the [standardjs](https://standardjs.com/) style for development
+- This lib is written using ES6 please keep all changes to this version
+  - This excludes the import/export since node does not support it internally yet
 - Make sure all current and new units tests are fully passing
 - Please try to keep the flow consistent to what is already present